Cyvelnet/laravel5-fractal/README.md

 <sup>welcome to my first laravel package, lets rock.<sup>

+### New: Since version 1.1.5 auto class aliase has been removed.

 Require this package with composer using the following command:

     composer require cyvelnet/laravel5-fractal